lino-framework/atelier/docs/fab.rst

 .. fab_command:: mm

 ("make messages")

-Extracts messages, then initializes and updates all catalogs.
+Extracts messages from both code and userdocs, then initializes and updates all catalogs.

 .. fab_command:: test_sdist